 Tree roots grow well in soil temperatures around 50°F or 10°C.

-Once you’re down to 40°F or 5°C, it gets harder on the roots.
+Once you’re down to 40°F or 5°C, everything slows down.

 For us here in southwestern Ontario (zone 6b), the fall temperatures are wide-ranging and unpredictable, but to be safe, our cut-off time is late September.